Russell Blackford – curriculum vitae

 · Journal of Medical Ethics.

 · Open Ethics Journal.

 · Utopian Studies.

-Work associated with my recently-approved doctoral dissertation on emerging technologies and human enhancement.
+One strand of my research relates closely to my doctoral dissertation completed at Monash University on emerging technologies and human enhancement (my dissertation was approved in 2008, and I formally graduated in 2009).
 The dissertation is entitled Human Enhancement: The Challenge to Liberal Tolerance.
 It argues that an unnecessarily restrictive approach has been taken to the regulation of such technologies as pre-implantation genetic diagnosis, human cloning, and genetic engineering.

-50 Voices of Disbelief, co-edited with Udo Schuklenk, contains new essays by high-profile atheists (philosophers, creative writers, and others).
-This was published by Wiley-Blackwell in October 2009.
-The same publisher has expressed interest in a proposed book on freedom of religion.
+My interest in philosophy of religion is reflected in 50 Voices of Disbelief: Why We Are Atheists, co-edited with Professor Udo Schüklenk of Queen’s University (Canada).
+This contains new essays by high-profile atheists (philosophers, creative writers, and others).
+It was published by Wiley-Blackwell in 2009.

-In addition to his interests in philosophy and philosophical bioethics, Russell is a professionally published writer, and a well-known critic, in the field of science fiction and fantasy.
-His other interests include travel and cinema.
-For more information, see his personal web site: http://www.russellblackford.com.
+In addition to my interests in philosophy and philosophical bioethics, I am a professionally published writer, and a well-known scholar and critic, in the field of science fiction and fantasy.
+My other interests include travel and cinema.
+For more information, see my personal web site: http://www.russellblackford.com.